Page 2 of 2

 Posted: Wed Oct 04, 2023 9:08 am

-by Friend or faux
+by Friend or fart

 Lenny:- Why are you bringing Starmer in to this debate?
 Probably you are such a rabid Tory, you can think of no redeeming factors for them, so shift the blame elsewhere.
 LOL You should be a stand-up comedian.